Sudans Rastas Fear New Crackdown But Vow To Fight On - UrduPoint

 Sudan's Rastas Fear New Crackdown But Vow To Fight On

-Khartoum, Dec 1 (UrduPoint / Pakistan Point News - 1st Dec, 2022 ) :With his distinctive long dreadlocks and slouchy beanie, Abdallah Ahmed has always known his choice of lifestyle means trouble in Sudan, where long-oppressed Rastafarians say they are being targeted anew.
+Khartoum, Dec 7 (UrduPoint / Pakistan Point News - 7th Dec, 2022 ) :With his long dreadlocks and slouchy beanie, Abdallah Ahmed has always known his choice of lifestyle means trouble in Sudan, where long-oppressed Rastafarians say they are being targeted anew.

 Ahmed, 31, has for years been enamoured of the Rastafari tradition which emerged in Jamaica last century and for him represents "telling the truth, being courageous, fighting for rights".